lassekongo83/filter-checks/logs/README.md

-These are log files created by GitHub Actions once per week.
+These are log files created by GitHub Actions.

 <table>
   <tr align="left">